 Do you or a loved one need a power of attorney?
-Check out these points on what you need to know about a power of attorney, then contact our office for a free consultation.
+Check out these points on what you need to know about a power of attorney, then contact our office for a legal consultation.

 - Signing a power of attorney gives someone authority to handle your affairs, and a standard power of attorney includes specific lists of powers from which to choose.
 For instance, an individual with power of attorney over your bank account will be authorized to pay bills and write checks, but not to sell your house – unless you give them that power.